RandomShapes/rsFlash/README.md

     }

 ######Animation
-$rsFlash comes with built in classes that you can edit to add animation
+**rsFlash** comes with built in classes that you can edit to add animation, however you will want to switch **rsFlash** into static mode so that angular doesn't auto hide/show (which breaks animations).

+Add the `static` flag to true in your config block, this prevents **rsFlash** from automatically hiding, giving you more control.

+    .config(function($rsFlashProvider) {
+    	//Add the timeout configuration in milliseconds.
+Set it to null and it will never timeout
+    	$rsFlashProvider.config.timeout = 1000;
+    });

+Once static has been set you can animate to your hearts content using css animations.

-    //Added when shown
+    //Added when created
     .rs-flash-in {
     	//custom-animation-css
     }

-    //added when hidden
+    //added when cleared
     .rs-flash-out {
     	//custom-animation-css
     }
+**NOTE**: by default in static mode **rsFlash** will be have the `.rs-flash-out` css class.